carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > A `requirements.txt` file has a similar structure although it does not use YAML markup, instead it simply lists the
 > packages by name.
 If a specific version is required then as above it is specified with `==`.
 Remember you should not
 > include `pip` in the `requirements.txt` because this should be installed by and managed by Conda in your environment.
 >
+> If you use a `requirements.txt` file then you should add this to your Git repository so it too is maintained under
+> version control.
+>
 > ```
 > kaggle